lachrist/yasl/README.md

 # Yasl

-IMPORTANT: prefer browserify (http://browserify.org/) over this module to build your JavaScript applications.

 Yasl is a simple JavaScript compiler for managing dependencies between JavaScript files.
+N.B.: This module is very similar to browserify (http://browserify.org/) which is way more mature.
 You can install yasl with `npm install yasl -g`.
 Usage:

 ```bash